-Fordyce spots are also called Fordyce granules or Fordyce glands and they are small yellowish or whitish spots that may appear on the lips, on the inside of your cheeks or on your genitals, they arise naturally and do not cause problems to your health.
+Fordyce spots are small yellowish or whitish spots that may appear on the lips, on the inside of your cheeks or on your genitals, which arise naturally and do not cause problems for your health.

-These spots can appear due to increased sebaceous glands and therefore may appear at any age, being more frequent during puberty because of the hormonal changes and they are not related to HIV, herpes, sexually transmitted diseases, genital warts or cancer.
+These spots can appear due to enlarged sebaceous glands and therefore may appear at any age, being more frequent during puberty because of the hormonal changes.
+They are not related to HIV, herpes, sexually transmitted diseases, genital warts or cancer.

-Although Fordyce spots do not need any specific treatment, there are ways you can eliminate them for aesthetic reasons and it consists in using creams or even laser surgery.
+Although Fordyce spots do not need any specific treatment, there are ways you can eliminate them for aesthetic reasons by creams or even having laser surgery.

 What can cause the spots to appear

-Fordyce spots are usually present from birth, however, they may not be easily seen.
-After adolescence, and with hormonal changes, these granules can become larger and more visible.
+Fordyce spots are usually present from birth; however, they may not be easily seen.
+After adolescence, and with hormonal changes, these spots can become larger and more visible.